hashicorp/waypoint/telemetry/README.md

 # Telemetry

-Waypoint can publish internal telemetry, including server grpc traces.
+Waypoint can publish internal telemetry, including server gRPC traces.
 This directory contains examples and sample infrastructure for consuming that telemetry.

 ### Docker-Compose